Conformal invariance and composite operators: A strategy for improving the derivative expansion of the nonperturbative renormalization group: Introduction

 For some years now, we have been studying the link between conformal invariance and FRG.
 In this context, it is natural (as for scale invariance) to analyze an infrared regularized version of conformal invariance which includes as a particular case the usual conformal invariance (in the limit where the infrared regulator vanishes).
 Initial studies have focused on trying to prove conformal invariance by exploiting the FRG equations plus specific properties of particular models \cite{delamotte2016scale,DePolsi2019}.
 More recently, some of the authors performed a first analysis showing one way to exploit conformal invariance in the Ising universality class in the context of the FRG \cite{Balog2020}.
 This study relied on the widely used Derivative Expansion (DE) which consists of projecting the Gibbs free energy on a functional form including terms with a given number of derivatives or less (see Sec.~\ref{secRes} for more details).
 Equivalently, the DE can be seen as a systematic expansion of the proper vertices regularized at small wave numbers.
 DE has been studied in great detail and an apparent convergence has been shown with the order of magnitude of successive terms being controlled by a parameter of the order of $\sim 1/4$ \cite{Balog:2019rrg,DePolsi2020,DePolsi2021}.
 In references \cite{Balog:2019rrg,DePolsi2020,DePolsi2021} only correlation functions of the local order parameter were analyzed.
 For these correlation functions it was first observed that conformal invariance is automatically satisfied at the fixed point at first and second order of that approximation scheme.
 The first non-trivial consequence of conformal invariance appears in the third order of the DE where all terms including four derivatives in the free energy are included.

-The purpose of this paper is to generalize our previous work by studying correlation functions that involve composite operators.
+The first purpose of this paper is to generalize our previous work \cite{Balog2020} by studying correlation functions that involve composite operators.
 These correlation functions play an important physical role.
 They contain, in particular, the information concerning the various perturbations around the fixed point such as, for example, the critical exponents $\nu$ or $\omega$.
+In fact, considering composite operators in the context of FRG is quite natural since they play a very important role in the conformal bootstrap program.
+This being said, even if studying such correlation functions in the context of FRG is not new at all \cite{Ellwanger:1993kk,Berges:2000ew, Dupuis:2020fhh}, applications are rather scarce in the context of statistical mechanics (see however \cite{Rose:2015bma,Rose:2021zdk}).